coderschool-ta/cs-web-design-materials/exercises/exercise_2.md

   ```
   Save and reload the page.
 Then, do the same for the last two columns.
 Content can be found [here](http://www.buihdk.com/pricing-bootstrap-example/)

-  ## (Bonus) Milestone 8: Create a Responsive Checkout form
+  ## (BONUS) Milestone 8: Create a Responsive Checkout form
-  Make a similar responsive Checkout form to this http://www.buihdk.com/pricing-bootstrap-example/checkout.html and link it with one of the buttons on the card deck.
+  Make a responsive Checkout form similar to this http://www.buihdk.com/pricing-bootstrap-example/checkout.html
+  and link it with one of the buttons on the card deck.

   That should be it for your second lab!
 Did you realize that you made a lot of styling today without even touching the `style.css` at all?
 And any changes to the existing styles can be as easy as changing a class name (e.g. changing background color from red to blue by changing `.bg-danger` to `.bg-primary`).
 This is why Bootstrap is so powerful and is widely used in most of the websites nowsadays.